polyseam/cndi/README.md

 `cndi/terraform` resources yourself, but be careful: if you then run `cndi overwrite-with -f my-new-config.json` after manual changes, you will blast those changes away unless they are also present in `my-new-config.json` .

-## updating data product registry (not yet!)

-If you want to opt-in to having the polyseam data product registry track this repo as a data product, CNDI can handle this for you too!
-Whenever you make changes to your `main` branch CNDI will persist information about your data product to the registry including releases, documentation, infrastructure, source code, output ports and more!

 ## building cndi-next (Contributor Guide)